nmeri17/suphle-docs/src/docs/v1/routing/index.md

 ## Introduction

 Routing is one of most frameworks' strongest focal points.
-It's the location from which core components such as authentication, authorization, controllers and middleware are exposed by developer.
+It's the location from which core components such as authentication, authorization, service-coordinators and middleware are exposed by developer.
 It'll otherwise be duplicitous to introduce those components elsewhere and apply relevant routes to them.

 That being the case, Suphle takes them a step further as the location for defining [flows](/docs/v1/flows) and response types.
 However, we won't examine all of that in this chapter.
-This one will only equip you with all you need to translate user requests to their controllers
+This one will only equip you with all you need to translate user requests to their service-coordinators

 ---
-Routing consists of defining [controller](/docs/v1/controllers) adapters i.e. portals between an incoming request and its execution.
-This means that for all the power controllers are known to wield, they are answerable to what is being dictated from route definitions.
-As will soon be seen with route collections, one can plug in various co-existing controller implementations as the need may be.
+Routing consists of defining [service-coordinator](/docs/v1/service-coordinators) adapters i.e. portals between an incoming request and its execution.
+This means that for all the power service-coordinators are known to wield, they are answerable to what is being dictated from route definitions.
+As will soon be seen with route collections, one can plug in various co-existing service-coordinator implementations as the need may be.

 ## Route collections
 These are classes where routes/paths are defined.
 Route collections can either implement the `Suphle\Contracts\RouteCollection` or preferably, extend `Suphle\Routing\BaseCollection` which should be the base class for your lower level collections.